VikashSingh-Dev/dog-shelter-website/public/README.md

 1. V.S. :
     -Team Lead and DevOps
     -Theme creator
-    -Home Page(HTML, CSS, JS) and Login/Signup form designer(not donation form in home page - done by T.L.)
+    -Home Page and Login/Signup form designer(not donation form in home page - done by T.L.)
+    -Navbar glow on scroll and Navbar hover animation(all navbar and footer design)

 2. T.L. :
     -UI Design